atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimization-using-explain.md

 This shows that when using an index, the execution time drops from 13024.774 ms to 0.587 ms (that is a 99.99549**%** decrease in time).
 This is a dramatic decrease in execution time.
 The planning time does rise by 3.72 ms because the query planner needs to access the index and decide if using it would be efficient before it can start the execution.
 However the rise in planning time is negligible compared to the change in execution time.

 Not all indexes will have the same amount of impact on queries.
 It is important to use explain analyze before and after implementing an Index to see what the impact was.
-Read Blake Barnhill’s [article on indexing](https://dataschool.com/learn/how-indexing-works) for more information.
+Read Blake Barnhill's [article on indexing](https://dataschool.com/learn/how-indexing-works) for more information.

 Indexes are not always the answer.
 There will be times when a sequential scan is better than an index scan.
 This is the case for small tables, large data types, or tables that already have enough indexes to the specified query.